-- Using SureLock, you can block all incoming calls on business smartphones.
+- By using SureLock, you can block all incoming calls on business smartphones.
 This can be for specific hours, or when devices are in specific locations.

 - Why it matters: Even the hardest-working employee might have someone call in to distract them.
 Blocking incoming calls prevents this, and saves employees from worrying about not answering the phone.

-3. Only Block Calls To or From Specific Phone Numbers (Blacklisting)
+3. Only Block Calls To or From Specific Phone Numbers (Blocklisting)

-- You can blacklist phone numbers on business phones.
-This means that no one can call that number, or take a call from that number.
+- You can block phone numbers on business phones.
+This means that no one can call or take a call from that number.

 - Why it matters: Even if employees do have to make business calls, spam callers are a persistent annoyance.
-However, blacklisting spam phone numbers takes them out of the equation.
+However, blocking spam phone numbers takes them out of the equation.

-4. Only Allow Calls To or From Specific Phone Numbers (Whitelisting)
+4. Only Allow Calls To or From Specific Phone Numbers (Approve-list)

-- Alternately, you can choose to only allow communication to or from certain approved (or “whitelisted”) phone numbers.
-This means you can block every number you don’t approve.
+- Alternatively, you can choose to only allow communication to or from certain approved phone numbers.
+This means you can block every number that you don’t approve of.

 - Why it matters: If there are many numbers (but not all) that you would like to block, it can be tiring to list them all out.
-Therefore, the opposite approach of whitelisting might be better, as you only need to specify the few you approve.
+In this case, the opposite approach of allowlisting is better, as you only need to specify the few you approve.

-- If you trust your workers to put only business contacts on business phones, you can automate the whitelisting process.
-When employees add contacts, SureLock can automatically whitelist those contacts for your network.
+- If you trust your workers to put only business contacts on business phones, you can automate the approval process.
+When employees add contacts, SureLock can automatically approve those contacts for your network.

-- Why it matters: if one person adds a contact, another employee might need to call them, too.
-Auto-whitelisting grows your network based on the activity of employees you trust.
+- Why it matters: If one person adds a contact, another employee might need to call them, too.
+Auto-approving expands your network based on the activity of employees you trust.

 6. Block Texting or SMS

-- You can block texting of any kind, or you can block just ingoing or outgoing texts (on select devices).
+- You can block texting of any kind or you can block just incoming or outgoing texts (on select devices).

 - Why it matters: Texting is a major possible distraction.
 But people still need to receive texts (for example, for two-step authentication).
 Having flexibility in this regard helps businesses allow texts when necessary, but not just for fun.

 If you are looking for a way to restrict the way employees use smart devices during the day, look no further than SureLock.
-With a high degree of customization, you can restrict the way workers use devices as much or as little as you want.
+With a high degree of customization, you can restrict the way workers use devices.

-The best way to implement SureLock is through SureMDM, a mobile device management solution by 42Gears.
+You can either deploy SureLock via 42Gears’ SureMDM mobile device management program or you can buy separate licenses of SureLock.
 SureMDM includes a central console that makes it easy to apply call restrictions and other policies to every device at once.
-SureMDM includes access to SureLock, making it an excellent value.
+SureMDM licenses also include licenses to access SureLock.

 Now that you know how to stop outgoing calls (and much more), the next step is to get started.
 You can begin with a free trial of SureMDM (which includes SureLock) today!